Wednesday, March 17, 2010

 South Africa is a country where gay and trans people still live in fear of so called "corrective rape" and other hate crimes specifically directed against them because of who they are - despite clear provisions to address this matter clearly present in what was once called the most advanced human-rights oriented Constitution on Earth.
 Yet another reason to feel proud of our country - having the tools to do the job, and just sitting back to watch the tools rust and the house disintegrate.

 Yes sir, this World Cup Soccer tournament is going to create a fantastic impression of this country abroad.
 It makes me feel so proud to be South African.
 Yup, so proud that I am keeping my passport close to my heart - and hoping for better election results in 2011 and 2014.
+Although the matter of where I would go is still a major problem - there aren't too many places in the world where people like me don't get murdered just for being.
 In the meantime, I'm hoping all those armchair-critics out there will get off their complacent rear ends and start doing something other than just flapping their lips.

 ______________________________________________________________